OussamaGhz/Xeno/README.md

 ### Prerequisites

 - **Python 3.7+**: Ensure Python is installed on your system.
-- **Linux**: Ensure you have a Linux ditro installed in your system.
+- **Linux**: Ensure you have a Linux distribution installed on your system.

 ### Installation Steps